pytroll/satpy/doc/source/reading.rst

   should happen and when they actually do.
 See :ref:`time_metadata` below for details.
 * ``raw_metadata``: Raw, unprocessed metadata from the reader.
+* ``rows_per_scan``: Optional integer indicating how many rows of data represent a single scan of the instrument.
+This is primarily used by some resampling algorithms (ex.
+EWA) to produce better results and only makes sense for swath-based (usually polar-orbiting) instruments.
+For example, MODIS 1km data has 10 rows of data per scan.
+If an instrument does not have multiple rows per scan this should usually be set to 0 rather than 1 to indicate that the entire swath should be treated as a whole.

 Note that the above attributes are not necessarily available for each dataset.